phoenixframework/phoenix/guides/real_time/channels.md

 This is useful to broadcast messages on channel and also for application development in general.
 For instance, letting all connected [live views](https://github.com/phoenixframework/phoenix_live_view) to know that a new comment has been added to a post.

 The PubSub system takes care of getting messages from one node to another so that they can be sent to all subscribers across the cluster.
-By default, this is done using [Phoenix.PubSub.PG2](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.PG2.html), which uses native BEAM messaging.
+By default, this is done using [Phoenix.PubSub.PG2](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.PG2.html), which uses native Erlang VM messaging.

 If your deployment environment does not support distributed Elixir or direct communication between servers, Phoenix also ships with a [Redis Adapter](https://hexdocs.pm/phoenix_pubsub_redis/Phoenix.PubSub.Redis.html) that uses Redis to exchange PubSub data.
 Please see the [Phoenix.PubSub docs](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) for more information.